 During the Washington, D.C. launch, opening remarks were delivered by UAE Ambassador to the United States H.E.
 Yousef Al Otaiba and Ambassador Melanne Verveer, Executive Director of the Georgetown Institute for Women, Peace, and Security.
 The discussion focused on the challenges and opportunities in undertaking this work in complex environments and the need for a deeper understanding of the motivations of women in their varied roles, including as supporters, perpetrators, and preventers.

 In New York, UAE Permanent Representative to the United Nations H.E.
-Lana Nusseibeh participated and opened the panel discussion for the launch.
-Anne Chris Visser, Legal Officer at the UN Counter-Terrorism Committee Executive Directorate served as a discussant and reflected on ideas put forth in the book and discussed the United Nations’ efforts in advancing a gender dimension within counterterrorism and countering violent extremism practices.
-A vibrant discussion session highlighted critical discussions on gender and counterterrorism in relation to multilateral peace and security efforts, and underscored the need to ensure implementation of key policy frameworks including UN Security Council Resolution 2242 and the UN Global Counterterrorism Strategy.
+Lana Nusseibeh opened the panel discussion for the launch.
+Anne Chris Visser, Legal Officer at the UN Counter-Terrorism Committee Executive Directorate served as a discussant and reflected on the book and discussed the United Nations’ efforts in advancing a gender dimension within counterterrorism and countering violent extremism practices.
+Discussions highlighted gender and counterterrorism in relation to multilateral peace and security efforts, and underscored the need to ensure implementation of key policy frameworks including UN Security Council Resolution 2242 and the UN Global Counterterrorism Strategy.

 To access the full book click here.